 Linux was chosen specifically because of its ubiquity on commercial servers around the globe.
-Amazon’s Machine Learning (AML) service has been selected to analyze the data, reduce the necessary computing power, and to minimize human factors considerations in the design of the machine learning architecture.
+Amazon’s Machine Learning (AML) service has been selected to analyze the data, reduce the necessary computing power, and to minimize human factors considerations in the design of the machine learning (ML) architecture.
 AML uses multinomial logistic regression for multi-class classification and uses the stochastic gradient descent optimization technique.

-The method adapted is to utilize the AML software.
-It will be trained on a dataset comprised of normal user situations, crafted mistakes, and malicious activity.
-After providing the training dataset, the software will be instructed to make predictions against similar datasets to verify accuracy.
-It will then be tested against a human actor that will simulate multiple different roles, and test predictions in a high-fidelity simulation.

 If it can be demonstrated that ML software can accurately identify and predict insider threats, this research could be a foundation for future cyber security software architectures.
 Other opportunities for research in this area would include ML applications in intruder and malware detection.

+Introduction

+Much of the research into insider threats fall into a few distinct categories.
+Analysis of the technological systems, physiological analysis of the user, and methods combining both such as Brdiczka et. al. [1].
+None of the approaches have been tested using a practical prototype nor attempt proactive detection.
+This is why this project attempts to fill both those gaps.

+In order to detect an insider threat one must define what such a threat is.
+The definition used by Probst et. al. seems to fit well. “an insider threat is [posed by] an individual with privileges who misuses them or whose

+access results in misuse” [5].

+Another consideration is the definition of proactive.
+This project is being considered proactive because all evaluation is completed before the user’s command is executed.
+Because of that mistakes and malicious activities can be stopped before causing damage.

+This project takes approach of detecting insider threats based on commands similarly to Schonlau et. al. [13] and Maxion, Townsend [14].
+It also applies machine learning similar to Parveen et. al. [3].

 Data Gathering

-There are three main sources of data used for the machine learning model.
-The first is an un-edited history file from the test system.
-Second is a list of commands assembled during this research.
+This project will utilize three main sources of data.
+These datasets will be converted to a CSV (comma separated values) format for use by the ML model.
+The first is a file that contains an un-edited history of used commands, taken from the computer the prototype is tested on.
+Second is a list of mistake and malicious commands assembled during this research because of the lack of such examples in the other datasets.
 The third is the UNIX User Dataset from Purdue University.
-Simple programs were developed to remove unnecessary lines and markup from the two gathered datasets.
+It is comprised of commands captured over a two year period from several different users at Purdue.
+Simple scripts were developed to remove unnecessary lines and markup from the Purdue and the test computer’s datasets.
+The same scripts used a rules-based system to label all the commands in each dataset.
+In all there are about 150,000 data points.

 Methods

-The method utilizes the Amazon Machine Learning software.
-It will be trained on a dataset comprised of normal user situations, crafted mistakes, and simulated malicious activity.
+The method utilizes the AML software.
+It will be trained on the datasets which are comprised of normal user situations, crafted mistakes, and simulated malicious activity.
+A testing dataset of 100 commands will be given to the model for batch prediction and will be evaluated for statistical accuracy.

-The software will use the training dataset to make predictions against similar datasets to verify accuracy.
+A prototype will be developed to use the AML software to make predictions against given commands to verify accuracy.
+This prototype will use data available from the operating system to mimic the usual command prompt in a terminal.
+The prototype will capture user input, send the command to the AML software which will return a set of probabilities for each possible category.
+Due to the low volume of data in the mistake and malicious categories, special weighting will be applied to the probabilities to make a final determination.
+Based on that the prototype will either allow the command to execute, warn the user of a mistake, or cutoff access in the case of a suspected malicious command.